 Read full Stelo review →Who should choose Abbott Lingo

-Choose Lingo if budget is your primary concern — at half the price, it offers the best value in the OTC market.
+Choose Lingo if budget is your primary concern — at a lower monthly cost, it offers strong value in the OTC market.
 It's also better suited for users who prefer a simplified, score-based interface over raw glucose graphs, and those newer to CGM who don't need deep data analytics.

 Read full Lingo review →The verdict